danifunker/usbode/README.md

 ### Windows: My computer doesn't see the `imgstore` partition on my SD card after imaging with the Pi Imager.
 The partition is there, but did not get assigned a drive letter.
 Manually assigning a drive letter with your preferred tool will make it appear.
 If you're unfamiliar, search for "disk" in the Start Menu and one of the first results should be "Create and format hard disk partitions".
 Once it loads, find your SD card in the lower list of disks.
 You should see that there are three partitions on it, including imgstore.
 Right-click on `imgstore`, and select "Change Drive Letter and Paths".
 Click Add, then add whatever drive letter is most convenient for you.
 It should then immediately appear in Explorer for you to drag files to.

+### How can I boot from the USBODE if it isn't ready until after my computer POSTs?
+Use the `Pause/Break` key when you first see the POST screen.
+This will give the Pi enough time to boot.
+Once it's ready, load up an image using the browser interface (or a Hat if you have one).
+Then, press the `Enter` key to resume the POST.
+You should be able to go into the BIOS and select it as a bootable device at this time.

 ## Other notes
 - USBODE supports the Waveshare 1.3" OLED HAT in SPI and I2C modes, giving you a very easy-to-navigate interface on the Pi itself.
 For details, visit (https://www.waveshare.com/wiki/1.3inch_OLED_HAT).